Abheeshta-P/Mentallisense/README.md

 5. **Open the App**
    - Navigate to `http://localhost:3000/` in your browser.

----

-## 🖥️ Usage

-1. After starting the server, navigate to [http://localhost:3000/](http://localhost:3000/).
-2. Interact with the chatbot by typing your messages into the text input and sending.
-3. Observe how Mentallisense dynamically adapts its responses based on user emotions and context.

 ## ❌ Drawbacks & Limitations
 1. **Emotion Detection is Contextual:**